Frequently asked questions

 How are you going to advertise the South Coast Arts Trail?

-We have expanded our marketing for the fourth edition of the South Coast Arts Trail 2025.
-This includes a new website. where each registered artist will be promoted with a dedicated space including a small bio, image and a link to your social media.
-We will also promote using social media including:
+Each registered artist will be included on our website, including a small bio, image and a link to your social media.
+We will also promote artists using social media including:

-South Coast Arts Traill letterbox flags will be available for individual studios and participating venues.
+South Coast Arts Trail letterbox flags will be available for individual studios and participating venues.

 Please explain the Health and Safety requirements of opening my studio or home to the public for the South Coast Arts Trail?